ebi-gene-expression-group/ega_downloader/README.md

 Nexflow leaves a few things lying around, so once the above has succeeded, remove them:

 ```
-rm -rf .nextflow* work
+rm -rf .nextflow*
 ```

 ## Legacy code
-A previous implementation was used in the past/ That required BAM/ CRAM files to be converted to fastq in an endedness-specific manner (i.e. paired endedness is detected and handled correctly).
-The previous workflow, in addition of using the [pyega3](https://github.com/EGA-archive/ega-download-client) client to pull files directly from EGA, included also the Aspera dropbox method to download files from a 'dropbox' provided to you from EGA staff.
-This method is now deprecated.
+A previous implementation was used that required BAM/ CRAM files downloaded from EGA to be converted to fastq in an endedness-specific manner (i.e. paired endedness detected and handled correctly).
+The previous workflow, in addition of using the pyega3 client to pull files directly from EGA, included also the Aspera dropbox method to download files from a 'dropbox' provided to you from EGA staff - this method is now deprecated.
 See release 1.0.0 for more information on the earlier version.